Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 4. Enhance Collaboration and Communication

 Development, security, and operations teams tend to work in silos.
 DevSecOps brings them together on one platform so that every component and configuration in the stack is compliant, patched, and configured securely.
-Better communication and collaboration helps your security team implement guardrails for devs to incorporate into their daily work, reducing cross-team friction.
+Better communication and collaboration help your security team implement guardrails for devs to incorporate in their work, reducing cross-team friction.

 Modern CI/CD tooling allows security checks to be baked into the DevOps process at Code, Check-in, Build, Test, Deploy, and Monitor.
 CNAPPs enable security teams to implement gates and guardrails that can be integrated into any DevOps pipeline, enabling visibility for every software, DevOps, and security engineer.
 This is called a DevSecOps pipeline.